Brit’s Diagnosis of Stage 4 Cancer and What Happened Next + Tomato Bread (Pan con Tomate) with Spanish Olive Tapenade

 I also spent a lot of time online researching and reaching out to anyone who would talk to me about diet, lifestyle choices, and alternative treatments.
 I didn’t want to place all responsibility into one person’s (i.e. my doctor’s) hands.
 That’s when I learned about Macrobiotics and found a Macrobiotics counselor who taught me a lot.
 One thing that really stuck with me was when he said, “You know, it doesn’t matter what changes you make.
 If they are causing you a ton of stress, it’s time to move on to something else.
 The stress will undo anything else you are trying.”

 After giving Macrobiotics a wholehearted college try, I realized it was too much work for me.
-I will always be thankful for it because it led me to a whole food plant based diet, and it also helped me see that I needed to work on having less stress in my life.
+I will always be thankful for it because it led me to a whole-food plant-based diet, and it also helped me see that I needed to work on having less stress in my life.

 Yoga, meditation, journaling, letting the small stuff go, and taking control of my life and my mood all came front and center.
 I endured 8 rounds of aggressive chemo and all the symptoms that come with it, 30-some radiation treatments, mastectomy, massive blood clot, reconstruction, and later removal of my implants (that’s a whole other story).